siddharthshah87/grid-services/README.md

 - The Terraform configuration requires version `>= 1.8.0` and the AWS provider `~> 5.40` as defined in `envs/dev/versions.tf`.
 - GitHub Actions workflows automatically lint, test, scan for vulnerabilities and generate Terraform plans on pull requests.
 - Run `scripts/check_terraform.sh` before committing to ensure Terraform files are formatted and valid.
 - The container applications connect to MQTT on port `8883` by default.
-Set the environment variables `CA_CERT`, `CLIENT_CERT`, and `PRIVATE_KEY` with the paths to your broker's certificate authority, client certificate and key to enable TLS.
+Set the environment variables `CA_CERT`, `CLIENT_CERT`, and `PRIVATE_KEY` (or the `_PEM`-suffixed variants) with the paths or PEM contents for your broker's certificate authority, client certificate and key to enable TLS.
 - By default the applications target the AWS IoT Core endpoint `vpce-0d3cb8ea5764b8097-r1j8w787.data.iot.us-west-2.vpce.amazonaws.com`.
 Set the `IOT_ENDPOINT` environment variable if you need to override this.